-Adversarial Analysis
+Adversarial Machine Learning

-Machine-learning classifiers are increasingly used in detecting malicious data.
-However, if the models are deployed online, attackers may evade them by using data manipulation.
-Such kind of attacks has been studied in the previous works, assuming attackers have full knowledge about the deployed classifier.
-In practice, this assumption is rarely made, especially for the online-deployed system.
+ML classifiers are increasingly used in detecting malicious data.
+However, if the models are deployed online, attackers can evade them via data manipulation.
+Such kind of attacks has been studied thoroughly assuming attackers have full knowledge about the deployed classifier.
+In practice, this assumption is rarely held, especially for the online system.
 The knowledge about the deployed classifier can be obtained from all kinds of sources.
-In this session, we use a real, deployed Model 2 as a testing case, to verify the effectiveness of classifier evasion.
+In this session, we use a real, deployed Model 2 as a testing case, to verify the effectiveness of classifier evasion and later propose some defense strategies for adversarial examples detection.

 We have built a system for practical evasion strategies, and adapt several evasion algorithms for practical application scenarios.
-Our experiment results reveal that the detection accuracy of Model 2 declines sharply even if it is exposed to simple attacks.
+Our experiment results reveal that the detection accuracy of model 2 declines sharply even if it is exposed to simple attacks.
 In addition, we have studied some potential prevention strategies against classifier evasion.
-The experiment results show that two techniques can improve the robustness of model when facing such attacks.
-The two techniques include: (1) increasing the amount of dataset used for model training and (2) applying different feature sets to retrain model.
+The experiment results show that three techniques can improve the robustness of model when facing such attacks.
+The three techniques are: (1) Increase the size of dataset used for model training; (2) Apply different feature sets to retrain model; (3) Include adversarial examples for model training.
 In the discussion, we analyze some potential techniques in order to strengthen the robustness of learning-based systems against adversarial data manipulation.

-4.1 Sample Evasion & Defense
+4.1 Model Evasion & Defense

-In this session, we are going to discuss adversarial learning in particular scenarios.
-To be specific, it is supposed that an attacker has obtained some information of a known model, such as extracted features, the algorithm applied by the model, etc. If the attacker knows more about the model, the evasion sample designed by him can evade model more easily.
-In this session, we mainly refer to the methods proposed by Nedim Smdic [4], to conduct evasion attack against the learning-based model.
-The four scenarios are shown as below:
+In this session, we are going to discuss adversarial ML in particular scenarios.
+To be specific, it is supposed that an attacker has obtained some information of a targeted model, such as the features extracted, the algorithm applied and the training set etc. It is generally believed that as attackers know more about the model, the adversarial examples generated can perform model evasion more easily.
+In this session, we mainly refer to the technique proposed by Nedim Smdic [4], to conduct evasion attack against the learning-based model.
+The four attack scenarios are shown as below:

-F（feature）：In this scenario, only feature set can be used by the adversary；
+F：In this scenario, only feature set is known by the adversary before head;

-FT（feature and training）：In this scenario, the adversary can utilize the knowledge of target classifier training dataset, except for the known features.
+FT：In this scenario, the adversary can utilize the knowledge of the training dataset, as well as the known feature set;

-FC（feature and classifier）: The adversary knows feature sets and some details about classifier such as its type, parameters or the specific implementation.
+FC: The adversary knows feature set and some details about the classifier,such as is type,parameters or the specific implementation ;

-FTC（all above）: The adversary can evade the target classifier if he knows all information about the classifier components.
-In that case, the adversary can fully reproduce an online classifier, submitting the attack results only when a sufficiently good evading sample has been found.
+FTC：The adversary knows everything about the classifiers.
+In this case, the adversary can fully reproduce an online classifier, submitting the attack results only when a sufficiently good evading sample has been found.

-We use 2000 malicious samples, which are highly scored by the classifier, as the original samples to generate variants which can evade PDFRATE and still remain malicious.
-Then we use these variants to attack Model 2.
-As shown in Table 4, this attack causes a great effect to Model 2; in the scenario of FC, the detection accuracy rate of Model 2 is only 2.92%, which means that more than 90% of malicious documents can evade classifier successfully after variation.
+We use 2000 malicious samples, which are highly scored by the classifier, as the original seeds to generate adversarial examples .
+Then we use these examples to evade model 2.
+As shown in Table 4, this attack causes a great damage to model 2.
+In the scenario of FC, the detection accuracy of model 2 is only 2.92%, meaning more than 97% of malicious documents are able to evade classifier after variation.

-Based on the above scenarios, we construct a Model 3 by modifying features and sample sets, with an increased training data of 200,000 samples.
+Based on the above scenarios, we construct model 3 by modifying feature and training set, with an increased training data of 200,000 samples.
 This updated training set includes some new variants, such as some variants generated by Mimicry Attack and Reverse Mimicry Attack methodology.
-As shown in Table 4, when Model 3 is attacked by the tactics used in the above four scenarios, its detection accuracy rate is higher than that of Model 2.
-As shown in Table 4:
+As shown in Table 4, when model 3 is attacked by the tactics used in the above four scenarios, its detection accuracy is higher than Model 2 in a large margin, demonstrating the robustness of our re-trained model.

-Table 4: Different attack scenarios and accuracy
+Table 4: Different Attack Scenarios and Model Accuracy